 Kelly snagged her first major film role in 1952’s High Noon.
-And, while filming High Noon, she had her first major affair with a costar.
+During filming, she had her first major affair with a costar.
 On the set of High Noon, Kelly had an affair with Gary Cooper, who was married and 28 years her senior.
 This - his marriage and their age difference - would become an ongoing theme in Kelly's affairs.

 In 1953, Kelly starred in Mogambo alongside Ava Gardner and Clark Gable.
 It seemed an affair between Kelly and Gable may have been destined from the start, as Kelly said: “Mogambo had three things that interested me: John Ford, Clark Gable, and a trip to Africa with expenses paid.
 If Mogambo had been made in Arizona I wouldn’t have done it.”

 When Kelly and Gable finally did get hot and heavy, news of the affair reached Kelly’s mother, who flew out to chaperone her young daughter in Africa.
-A chaperone may have been unnecessary, as Gable ditched Kelly once she grew too clingy.
+A chaperone may have been unnecessary, as Gable supposedly ditched Kelly once she grew too clingy.

 When later asked about the affair, Kelly famously said: “What else is there to do if you're alone in a tent in Africa with Clark Gable?”

 While filming 1954’s Dial M For Murder, Kelly’s affairs finally began to catch up with her.
-Kelly engaged in an affair with her married costar Ray Milland.
-He had been married for more than 20 years and when his wife found out about him shacking up with Kelly, she threw him out of their house.
+She engaged in an affair with her married costar Ray Milland, who had been married for more than 20 years.
+When his wife found out about him shacking up with Kelly, she threw him out of their house.